ARTICLE CATEGORIES

 Vegetables such as corn, peas, broccoli, cauliflower, carrots, green beans, and winter squash freeze extremely well.
 You can also freeze winter greens such as spinach, kale, chard, and collards.
 Other vegetables to consider freezing are onions, celery, sweet peppers, green peppers, or any of your favorite bell or hot peppers if you grow more than one variety.

 The trick when freezing vegetables is to make sure you don’t ruin the texture, color, and consistency of the veggies in the process.
-Enzyme activity within the vegetable that causes ripening will sometimes continue to work even after freezing.
+Enzyme activity within the vegetable that causes ripening and quality loss can continue even after freezing.
 That’s where the blanching process comes in.

 Fresh vegetables you want to preserve, such as green beans, benefit from blanching to halt this enzyme activity.
-Blanching helps remove the bitterness that turns fresh flavor unpleasant, enhances the color of the homegrown produce you’ve harvested, helps sanitize it so it will be preserved without bacteria growing on it, and more.
+Blanching can remove some strong flavors, brighten the color of the homegrown produce you’ve harvested, reduce surface dirt and microorganisms, slow vitamin loss, and soften bulky vegetables so they are easier to package.
+(1)

 How to Blanch Vegetables